hmcts/finrem-ccd-definitions/README.md

 * Visit `https://gateway-finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal` and whitelist accept the SSL certificate
 * Access the PR on `https://case-management-web-finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal`
 * Login with an authorised AAT user [listed here](https://github.com/hmcts/finrem-ccd-definitions/blob/master/definitions/{consented/contested}/json/UserProfile.json)

-### Accessing documents on a CCD PR

-To access generated documents on a CCD PR, you have to use the AAT env gateway:

-* Ensure you're logged in with a user that can access the documents (e.g caseworker or solicitor depending on the case) on https://www-ccd.aat.platform.hmcts.net/
-* Copy the document URL from the Documents tab in CCD, and replace the hostname with `https://gateway-ccd.aat.platform.hmcts.net`

-### Creating cases

-To be able to create a case as a solicitor in a CCD PR, you have to create:

-* a COS PR pointing to the above CMS PR (e.g https://github.com/hmcts/finrem-case-orchestration-service/pull/534)
-* temperately change config.aat.cosUrl in package.json to point to the COS PR

-This will ensure that callbacks point back to the correct CCD URL.

 ## Applications useful urls